United States Marshals Service: Coast Guard as Deputy Marshals

-Under Title 14 USC 634(b) in the United States Coast Guard, "Commissioned officers may be appointed as United States Deputy Marshals in Alaska."
+Commissioned officers in the United States Coast Guard may be appointed as United States Deputy Marshals in Alaska.

 Court Security Officers

-Court Security Officers (CSOs) are contracted former law enforcement officers who receive limited deputations as armed Special Deputy Marshals and play a role in courthouse security.
-Using security screening systems, Court Security Officers attempt to detect and intercept weapons and other prohibited items that individuals attempt to bring into federal courthouses.
-There are more than 5,000 Court Security Officers with certified law enforcement experience deployed at more than 400 federal court facilities in the United States and its territories.
+Court security officers (CSOs) are contracted former law enforcement officers who receive limited deputations as armed special deputy marshals and play a role in courthouse security.
+Using security screening systems, court security officers attempt to detect and intercept weapons and other prohibited items that individuals attempt to bring into federal courthouses.
+There are more than 5,000 court security officers with certified law enforcement experience deployed at more than 400 federal court facilities in the United States and its territories.

-Detention Enforcement Officers

-DEOs (1802s) are responsible for the care of prisoners in USMS custody.
-They also are tasked with the responsibility of conducting administrative remedies for the U.S. Marshal.
-DEOs can be seen transporting, booking and securing federal prisoners while in USMS custody.
-They also provide courtroom safety and cell block security.

-Detention enforcement officers are deputized and fully commissioned federal law enforcement officers by the U.S. Marshal.
-They are authorized to carry firearms and conduct all official business on behalf of the agency.
-Not all districts employ detention enforcement officers.

 Inspectors

-The Marshal Service has the positions of Inspector, Senior Inspector and Chief Inspector, depending on the duties and position to which a Deputy Marshal has been assigned to.
+The Marshal Service has the positions of inspector, senior inspector and chief inspector, depending on the duties and position to which a deputy marshal has been assigned to.

 This title was created for promotions within the service usually for senior non-supervisory personnel.
-Senior Deputy Marshals assigned to regional fugitive task forces or working in special assignments requiring highly skilled criminal investigators often receive the title Inspector.
+Senior deputy marshals assigned to regional fugitive task forces or working in special assignments requiring highly skilled criminal investigators often receive the title Inspector.
 Operational non-supervisory employees assigned to the Witness Protection Program are given the title Senior Inspector.
-Deputy Marshals assigned to The Organized Crime Drug Enforcement Task Force (OCDETF) department within the USMS also hold the title of Senior Inspector.
-Senior Inspectors receive a GS-13 pay grade level.
+Deputy Marshals assigned to the Organized Crime Drug Enforcement Task Force (OCDETF) department within the USMS also hold the title of Senior Inspector.
+Senior inspectors receive a GS-13 pay grade level.

 Line-of-duty deaths

 More than 200 U.S. Marshals, deputy marshals, and special deputy marshals have been killed in the line of duty since Marshal Robert Forsyth was shot dead by an intended recipient of court papers in Augusta, Georgia, on January 11, 1794.
 He was the first U.S. federal law enforcement officer to be killed in the line of duty.
-The dead are remembered on an Honor Roll permanently displayed at Headquarters.
+The dead are remembered on an honor roll permanently displayed at headquarters and at the United States Marshals' National Museum in Fort Smith, Arkansas.